ghc/ghc/docs/users_guide/using-optimisation.rst

     during register allocation.

 .. ghc-flag:: -fsimplifier-phases=⟨n⟩
+    :shortdesc: *default: 2.* Set the number of phases for the simplifier.
+        Ignored with :ghc-flag:`-O0`.
+    :type: dynamic
+    :category:

     :default: 2

     Set the number of phases for the simplifier.
 Ignored with ``-O0``.

 .. ghc-flag:: -fsimpl-tick-factor=⟨n⟩
+    :shortdesc: *default: 100.* Set the percentage factor for simplifier ticks.
+    :type: dynamic
+    :category:

     :default: 100